You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

-Towards the end of last year, Francine Porter of Osmotics sent me a brand new product ahead of its actual launch (this month), Micro Peel Skin Resurfacing System ($86 in the shop).
+Towards the end of last year, Francine Porter of Osmotics sent me a brand new product ahead of its actual launch (this month), Micro Peel Skin Resurfacing System ($86).
 I have been using it ever since and it is terrific.
 It says on the box that it visibly reduces fine lines and wrinkles – and it does.

 I have to admit that when I first approached it, I was trepidatious.
 My sensitive skin flushes at the very word “peel.”
 And three-part kits portend hard work.
 But my fears were unfounded.
 Micro Peel Skin Resurfacing System is gentle enough for me to use it every day and it’s easy and enjoyable to use.